CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 cleaned up for a public release turned into the biggest content update I've ever released.
 This release contains not only a wide selection of new fixes; I also went back to many older fixes and upgraded them to be safer, simpler, more compatible with other modifications, and free of side effects.
-Numerous minor regressions introduced by SilentPatch are now resolved, ensuring that the patch goes open source in as perfect a state as possible.
+Numerous minor regressions introduced by SilentPatch are now resolved, ensuring the patch goes open source in as perfect a state as possible.

 In this blog post, I'll break down the most significant fixes introduced in this update, a culmination of approximately 10 months of development
 (although not without breaks), and a lot of testing over **nine** Release Candidate builds.
 My explanations may get a bit more technical